eatyourpeas/checktick/docs/privacy-notice.md

 ### 4.4 Business Transfers

-If CheckTick is acquired or merged with another entity, your data may be transferred to the new owner.
+If Eatyourpeas Ltd or CheckTick is acquired or merged with another entity, your data may be transferred to the new owner.
 We will notify you of any such change and your data will remain subject to this Privacy Notice.

 ### 4.5 Collaboration Features